 The Rolex GMT-Master is one of the brand’s most iconic watches.
 It was a result of a partnership with Pan American World Airways, which wanted to have a watch for their pilots that was capable of showing the time in more than one place.

 The watch has been around for 65 years and has had a number of variations.
-This article by Hodinkee on Bloomberg, which calls the watch “Rolex’s most iconic travel watch,” takes a closer look at the evolution of the iconic watch.
+This article by Hodinkee, which calls the watch “Rolex’s most iconic travel watch,” takes a closer look at the evolution of the iconic watch.
 You can read about its fascinating story here.

 The present-day GMT-Master II model is a 40mm watch with a two-color Cerchrom bezel in blue and black ceramic.